Distribution of Results Procedure

 1.2 Distribution guidelines do not apply to individual subjects, but to aggregations, or groups of subjects, at undergraduate and postgraduate level by discipline subject codes e. g.
 PY or CH.
 The lecturer of each subject is not required to give a certain number of students a pass, credit, distinction or high distinction or to fail a certain number of students.

-2.1 The Director, Academic Quality and Strategy for each Academic Division will present a triennial report to the Academic Board via the Education Committee, outlining the distribution of results by discipline subject codes.
+2.1 The Director, Academic Quality and Strategy for each Academic Division will present an annual report to the Academic Board via the Education Committee, outlining the distribution of results by discipline subject codes.
 The report should also:

 2.2 Where more than one College is responsible for teaching subjects with the same discipline subject code, it is the responsibility of the Director, Academic Quality and Strategy(s) to segregate data or obtain additional data.

 2.3 Data for different discipline subject codes may be aggregated, where approved by the relevant Director, Academic Quality and Strategy.